SIRAHFF/documentation/_sources/AMBER/Tutorial-1.rst.txt

 This tutorial shows how to perform a coarse grained (CG) simulation of a double stranded DNA using the Generalized Born model for implicit solvent (GB) and the SIRAH force field.
-The main references for this tutorial are: `SIRAH DNA <https://pubs.acs.org/doi/abs/10.1021/ct900653p>`_ (latest parameters are those reported in: `WAT4 <https://pubs.acs.org/doi/abs/10.1021/ct100379f>`_, `SIRAH Tools <https://academic.oup.com/bioinformatics/article/32/10/1568/1743152>`_.
+The main references for this tutorial are: `Dans et al <https://pubs.acs.org/doi/abs/10.1021/ct900653p>`_ (latest parameters are those reported `here <https://pubs.acs.org/doi/abs/10.1021/ct100379f>`_) and `Machado and Pantano <https://academic.oup.com/bioinformatics/article/32/10/1568/1743152>`_.
 We strongly advise you to read these articles before starting the tutorial.

 .. important::

-    Check :ref:`download <download amber>` section for download and set up details before to start this tutorial.
+    Check :ref:`setting up SIRAH <download amber>` section for download and set up details before to start this tutorial.
     Since this is **tutorial 1**, remember to replace ``X.X``, the files corresponding to this tutorial can be found in: ``sirah_[version].amber/tutorial/1/``

 .. note::